-Keep a close watch on list match rates within your live Campaigns if any being used.
-This reason is not discoverable by usual metrics LinkedIn Ads provide as such.
+Keep a close watch on list match rates within your live campaigns if any are being used.
+The reason is not discoverable by the usual metrics that LinkedIn Ads provide.

-For instance in the screenshots below the match rate for same list of accounts has changed thrice from 15 August to 16 September.
+For instance, in the screenshots below, the match rate for the same list of accounts has changed thrice from August 15 to September 16.
 (80% then 35% and then less than 5%)

 2.Two Problems with LinkedIn Lead Gen Forms